gh123man/ScrollViewLoader/README.md

     // Will only be called if the content height changed since last time or after 2 seconds of no change }
 ```
-and now `shouldLoadMore` will be called whenever it's in the offset threshold.
-By default `waitForHeightChange` is `true` so the function doesn't get called in quick succession when no content updates are made.
+By default `waitForHeightChange` is `.until(2)` so the function doesn't get called in quick succession when no content updates are made.

 ## More details